 Everyone knows about the big fast-food chains that blanket each state, clustered near highways and scattered around almost every town, no matter how small or big.
-The U.S. fast-food industry pulls in an estimated $200 billion dollars each year, with the perennial king of fast food, McDonald's, topping the list of sales, followed by Subway, Taco Bell, Burger King, and Wendy's.
+The U.S. fast-food industry pulls in an estimated $200 billion each year, with the perennial king of fast food, McDonald's, topping the list of sales, followed by Subway, Taco Bell, Burger King, and Wendy's.

 Opened in 1960 in Homewood, Alabama, Jack's features big burgers, hand-scooped shakes, and made-from-scratch biscuits.
 There are about 145 locations across the South, and each includes a toasty fireplace.

 ALASKA: Great Alaska Pizza Company

 ARIZONA: Lucky Wishbone

-This small fried chicken-based chain—with only seven locations around Tucson, Arizona—started out in 1953.
+This small fried chicken-based chain—with only seven locations around Tucson, Arizona—started in 1953.
 Lucky Wishbone has been serving up fried gizzards and livers, along with bone-in pieces and breast chunks, fried shrimp and steak, and sandwiches to round out the menu.

 ARKANSAS: Slim Chickens

 Fresh chicken cooked to order served with some Southern hospitality is what this chicken joint is all about.
 Slim Chickens opened up in 2003 in Fayetteville and features delicious handmade dipping sauces to go with their hand-breaded fried chicken tenders.

 CALIFORNIA: The Habit Burger Grill